 “Should I talk to a lawyer?”

 Insurance adjusters will be overly friendly and try to get you to settle the case quickly.
 They don’t want you to talk to a lawyer and won’t advise you to do so.
 They’ve been trained to pay out as little as possible and the last thing they want is for someone to ensure your rights are protected.

 Even if you’re not at-fault, you still have to protect yourself.
-As the answers to these questions show, the at-fault driver’s adjustor will not be fighting for you – even if you’re in the right.
+As the answers to these questions show, the at-fault driver’s adjuster will not be fighting for you – even if you’re in the right.
 Make sure you have the right team to help you get what the payment for damages you deserve, including a lawyer to assist with your personal injury case.
 That’s where Elsner Law Firm comes in.
-With our breadth of experience working with personal injury cases and insurance adjustors, we can make sure you’re protected and heading the right direction.
+With our breadth of experience working with personal injury cases and insurance adjusters, we can make sure you’re protected and heading the right direction.
 Give us a call today.